-- If the Standards Committee decides that the Member has not failed to comply with the Code of Conduct, it will formerly record that there is no evidence of any failure by the Member to comply with the Code of Conduct and that therefore no action needs to be taken. - If the Standards Committee decides that the Member has failed to comply with the Code of Conduct it will invite the Member and the Investigating Officer to make representations as to: - (a) whether or not the Committee should apply a sanction; and - (b) what form any sanction should take. - 3 The Standards Committee will retire to deliberate in private on the representations and decide either that: - (a) no action needs to be taken in respect of the failure to comply with the Code of Conduct; - (b) the Member should be censured; or - (c) the Member should be suspended or partially suspended from being a member or Co-Opted Member of his or her authority for a period not exceeding six months, - after which the Chair of the Standards Committee will announce their decision. - 4 After making a decision the Standards Committee will instruct the Standards Officer to confirm the decision and the reasons for the decision in writing and to send a copy of the written decision (including details of the Member's right of appeal) to the Member, the Complainant and the Ombudsman as soon as reasonably practicable.
+- If the Standards Committee decides that the Member has not failed to comply with the Code of Conduct, it will formerly record that there is no evidence of any failure by the Member to comply with the Code of Conduct and that therefore no action needs to be taken. - 2 If the Standards Committee decides that the Member has failed to comply with the Code of Conduct it will invite the Member and the Investigating Officer to make representations as to: - (a) whether or not the Committee should apply a sanction; and - (b) what form any sanction should take.

+- 3 The Standards Committee will retire to deliberate in private on the representations and decide either that: - (a) no action needs to be taken in respect of the failure to comply with the Code of Conduct; - (b) the Member should be censured: or - (c) the Member should be suspended or partially suspended from being a member or Co-Opted Member of his or her authority for a period not exceeding six months (or, if shorter, for the remainder of that person's term of office);